 Table of Contents

-In Egyptian mythology, Tefnut was the goddess of water and fertility.
-At times, she was also regarded as a lunar goddess since she influenced the power and cycles of the moon.
-She was one of the oldest and most important deities, being a goddess of water and moisture in a desert civilation.
+In Egyptian mythology, Tefnut was the goddess of moisture and fertility.
+At times, she was also regarded as a lunar warrior goddess.
+She was one of the oldest and most important deities, being a goddess of water and moisture in a mostly desert civilization.
 Let’s take a closer look at her story.

 Who Was Tefnut?

 According to the Heliopolitan theology, Tefnut was the daughter of Atum, the cosmic creator and all-powerful sun god.
 She had a twin brother called Shu, who was the god of air and light.
 There are several different myths about how Tefnut and her brother were born and in every one of them, they were produced asexually.

 According to the Heliopolitan myth of creation, Tefnut’s father, Atum, produced the twins with a sneeze while he was in Heliopolis, and in some other myths, he created them together with Hathor, the cow-headed goddess of fertility.

 In alternate versions of the myth, the twins were said to have been born of Atum’s spit and Tefnut’s name is related to this.
 The first syllable of Tefnut’s name ‘tef’ is part of a word that means ‘to spit’ or ‘one who spits’.
 Her name was written in late texts with the hieroglyph of two lips spitting.

 Another version of the story exists in the Coffin Texts (a collection of funerary spells that were written on coffins in ancient Egypt).
 In this story, Atum sneezed Shu out from his nose and spat Tefnut out with his saliva but some say that Tefnut was vomited out and her brother was spat out.
 Since there are so many variations of the myth, the way the siblings were actually born remains a mystery.